Addressing Information Security Risks

 Combating Cyber Attacks

-3. Enhancing education and training
+7. Enhancing education and training

 Prevent Employees from Leaking Confidential Information

 In addition to providing information security education for all employees on an annual basis, Toray Group conducts level-specific training for employees, including new employees and newly appointed managers.
-The aim is to improve security awareness and skills, while also thoroughly disseminating the Information Security Basic Policy.
+The aim is to improve security awareness and skills, while also thoroughly disseminating the Toray Group Information Security Basic Policy.

 At the same time, an e-mail magazine is sent out regularly and a series on information security is carried in an in-house magazine to encourage the improvement of information security literacy among all employees.

 Before removing a computer or smartphone from an office, for example, employees must receive permission from a manager.
 In addition, the actual device must be inspected monthly, and an inventory of assets is taken once every six months.
-Moreover, the Group has established approaches to dealing with the loss of such devices and other similar incidents, and has built channels for reporting and other mechanisms to minimize damage thereof.

-Click here for the main initiatives for CSR Guideline 5, “Risk Management” in CSR Roadmap 2022.
+Click here for the main initiatives for CSR Guideline 5, "Risk Management" in CSR Roadmap 2025.